IPS-LMU/The-EMU-SDMS-Manual/_book/wrassp_impl.md

 ## [1] "DFT" "LPS" "CSS" "CEP"
 ```

 The `wrassp` package provides two R objects that contain useful information regarding the supported file format types (`AsspFileFormats`) and the output created by the various signal processing functions.
-R Example \@ref(rexample:wrassp-info) shows the content of these two objects.
+The R code snippet below shows the content of these two objects.

 ```r